 8. GPU Rasterization

-GPU Rasterization leverages the device’s Graphics Processing Unit (GPU) to offload some processing tasks involved in rendering graphics (like HTML, CSS, and SVG elements) and animations, thus reducing strain on the Central Processing Unit (CPU).
-With this Chrome flag enabled, web pages load faster, scroll smoothly with minimal lagging or stuttering effects, and complex 3D graphics render swiftly without compromising quality.
+GPU Rasterization leverages the device’s Graphics Processing Unit (GPU) to offload some processing tasks in rendering graphics and animations.
+Thus, it reduces strain on the CPU.
+With this Chrome flag enabled, web pages load faster, scroll smoothly with minimal lag.

 Search Term: GPU Rasterization